yostane/dagger2_android_tutorial/README.md

-# Dependency injection on Android + Kotlin with Dagger 2
+# Dependency injection with Dagger 2 - Part1: @Inject and @Provides

 Dependency Injection, or DI in short, is a design pattern that allows to delegate the creation of objects and theire dependencies to another object or framework.
 It is gaining a lot interest in Android development.
 In this post, we will focus on dependency inection using the Dagger 2 Framework.

 ## Introduction

-Dagger 2 is a dependency injection developped by Google.
-It is not to be confused with the Dagger (or Dagger 1) Framework which is older and deprecated.
+Dagger 2 is a dependency injection developed by Google.
+It is not to be confused with the Dagger (or Dagger 1) Framework which is older and deprecated. _Please note the in the following I will also qualify Dagger 2 by Dagger (without numbers)_

-Dagger allow to define and configure dependcies using annotations.
-It also allows to inject into Android componenets such as Activities and Fragments thanks to Android-Dagger.
-In fact, Dagger 2 can be devided into different parts:
+Dagger allow to define and configure dependencies using annotations.
+It also allows to inject into Android components such as Activities and Fragments thanks to Android-Dagger.
+In fact, Dagger 2 can be divided into different parts:

-- Dagger: which provides the base dependency inejction capabilities
+- Dagger: which provides the base dependency injection capabilities
 - Dagger-Android: which allows to inject objects into Android components such as Activities and Fragments

 We will start by studying to inject dependencies on a console application.
-After that, we will create an Android project and use Dagger-Android to take full advantage of dependcy injection in every component of the app.
+After that, we will create an Android project and use Dagger-Android to take full advantage of dependency injection in every component of the app.

 The sample project of this guide are created using IntteliJ and Android Studio.
 The programming language is Kotlin.